-For these reasons, and building on the programme of work set out in our Community Energy Engagement Strategy, we are launching the Net Zero Community Energy Fund, to support communities across the North East, Yorkshire and northern Lincolnshire on their net zero journeys.
+After the success of last year's fund, we are continuing the Net Zero Community Energy Fund for 2023.
+This fund, alongside our Community Energy Engagement Strategy, aims to support communities across the North East, Yorkshire and Humber, and Northern Lincolnshire on their net zero journeys.